Schemas

 Example

-• The initiator of the transition to be a staff member of the group with id 5e9fff9d90135a2a9a718e2f.
+• The initiator of the transition must be a staff member of the targeted group.

-await exh.data.transitions.create(newSchema.id, {
+await exh.data.transitions.create(mySchema.id, {

 conditions: [